-6. Keep Your Distance
+7. Keep Your Distance

 Our dogs are great at picking up on our feelings.
-If we are anxious then they will be too, which is only going to deter them from eating.
+If you are anxious then they will be too, which is only going to deter them from eating.
 Place your dog’s food on the ground and walk away.

 The sounds, sights and smells of the food they're not getting will probably distract them.
-Remove these distractions and they're going to just focus entirely on their food.
+Remove these distractions and your dog should focus entirely on their own food.

-7. Avoid Dog Grazing
+8. Avoid Grazing

-Never leave your dog’s food down for long periods of time, this helps your dog into a ‘grazing’ mentality.
-You need to train your dog that they eat when their food is put down for them and that is the only time they have the opportunity to eat.
+Never leave your dog’s food down for long periods of time, this only helps your dog into a ‘grazing’ mentality.
+Ideally, we'd recommend training your dog that they eat when their food is put down for them and that is the only time they have the opportunity to eat.